meltano/meltano/docs/src/docs/roadmap.md

 ## MAUI

-The focus of our team is to grow [MAUI](#maui) by 10% every week.
 We track the Monthly Active Users (MAU) of three things to understand the health of our user adoption funnel from first impression to fully onboarded user:

 1. [Meltano.com Website](https://meltano.com)
 2. [Meltano Command Line Interface - CLI](https://meltano.com/docs/meltano-cli.html)